MooersLab/MooersLab/README.md

 If the current line is one to be deleted, you enter control k.

 I have used the dictated text transcribed by Whisper to a lesser extent.
-There is often a lot of garbage text that Whisper inserts during long pauses.
+Whisper often inserts garbage during long pauses.
 It takes a lot of effort to parse the transcribed text.

 It is easier to redo the dictation via Voice In and make corrections as you go.